Avoiding intersections of given size in finite affine spaces AG(n,2): Avoidable sizes with -dimensional subspaces

 Denote $\dim (H\cap H_i)$ by $r_i$.
 The size of $H\cap \mathcal{L}_m$ can be expressed then as By Lemma \ref{CSDbin_sum}, we get that the number of nonzero digits of $|H\cap \mathcal{L}_m|$ is smaller than or equal to that of the CSD representation of $m$. \end{proof}

-\begin{prop} $Sp(n;k,t)$ will not contain those values $m>0$ which have fewer nonzero digits than the number of nonzero digits of $t$ in their respective CSD representation, hence at least values are missing from the $(n;k,t)$-spectrum provided that $0<t<2^k$. \end{prop}
+\begin{prop} If $0<t<2^k$ then $Sp(n;k,t)$ will not contain those values $m>0$ which have fewer nonzero digits than the number of nonzero digits of $t$ in their respective CSD representation, hence at least values are missing from the $(n;k,t)$-spectrum. \end{prop}